How to create the perfect internal status page

 Display metrics that help your team make quick decisions.

-Good notification setup means fewer surprises and faster responses.
+Good notification setup means fewer surprises and faster responses, but modern teams need more than basic alerts.

 Begin by mapping out who needs to know about what issues.